timescale/docs/tutorials/nyc-taxi-cab/index.md

 Limousine Commission [NYC TLC][nyc-tlc].
 The NYC TLC tracks over 200,000 vehicles making about 1 million trips each day.
-Because nearly all of this data is time-series data, proper analysis requires a purpose-built time-series database, like Timescale.
+Because nearly all of this data is time-series data, proper analysis requires a purpose-built time-series database, like $COMPANY.

 ## Prerequisites

 Before you begin, make sure you have:

-*   Signed up for a [free Timescale account][cloud-install].
+*   Signed up for a [free $COMPANY account][cloud-install].

 ## Steps in this tutorial

 This tutorial covers:

-1. [Setting up your dataset][dataset-nyc]: Set up and connect to a Timescale service, and load data into your database using `psql`.
+1. [Setting up your dataset][dataset-nyc]: Set up and connect to a $SERVICE_LONG, and load data into your database using `psql`.
-1. [Querying your dataset][query-nyc]: Analyze a dataset containing NYC taxi trip data using Timescale and PostgreSQL.
+1. [Querying your dataset][query-nyc]: Analyze a dataset containing NYC taxi trip data using $COMPANY and PostgreSQL.
-1. [Bonus: Store data efficiently][compress-nyc]: Learn how to store and query your NYC taxi trip data more efficiently using compression feature of Timescale.
+1. [Bonus: Store data efficiently][compress-nyc]: Learn how to store and query your NYC taxi trip data more efficiently using compression feature of $COMPANY.

-## About querying data with Timescale
+## About querying data with $COMPANY

 This tutorial uses the [NYC taxi data][nyc-tlc] to show you how to construct queries for time-series data.
 The analysis you do in this tutorial is similar to the kind of analysis data science organizations use to do things like plan upgrades, set budgets, and allocate resources.

-It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.
+It starts by teaching you how to set up and connect to a $COMPANY database, create tables, and load data into the tables using `psql`.

 You then learn how to conduct analysis and monitoring on your dataset.
 It walks